A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Code-Rate Comparison with existing work

 \subsection{Comparison With \cite{Schmid2007}}

-In this subsection, we present a comparison between our proposed construction with \cite{Schmid2007} to show that the proposed construction can provide higher code rate and PMEPR upper bound.
+In this subsection, we present a comparison between our proposed construction with \cite{Schmid2007} to show that the proposed construction can provide higher code-rate and PMEPR upper bound.
 For $0\leq k<m$, $0\leq r\leq k+1$, and $h\geq 1$, a linear code $\mathcal{A}(k,r,m,h)$ \cite{Schmid2007} is defined to be the set of codewords corresponding to the set of polynomials

 The number of codewords in $\mathcal{A}(k,r,m,h)$ is equal to $2^{s_k}$, where

 Now, $\mathcal{R}(k,m,h)$ \cite{Schmid2007} is defined to be the set of codewords associated with the following polynomials over $\mathbb{Z}_{2^h}$